openwfm/wrf-sfire-docs/docs/updates.md

 should not take more than few minutes.
 However, to protect the datacenter, jobs will not resume if the datacenter temperature is too high. **
 Please see [CPU temperature](https://demo.openwfm.org/web/alderaan/cpu_temp.txt) for details.

+### 2023/04/09

+* Heat testing complete.
+Node math-alderaan-c07 remains drained and unavailable.

 ### 2023/04/08

-* Nodes math-alderaan-c[01,02,05,06] are draining for heat-related testing.
+* Various nodes are draining for heat testing of math-alderaan-c05 under parallel load.
 After the current jobs on them complete, no new jobs will be able to start on them until the testing is completed.

 * Node math-alderaan-c07 remains drained.